techascent/tech.ml/README.md

 ### ML Is Functional

-Train is a function that takes a map of options and a sequence of datasets and returns a new map.
+Train is a function that takes a map of options and a sequence of data and returns a new map.
 Nothing special about it aside from it figures out the subsystem from one of the keys in the map of options.